pha4ge/infrastructure-resources/docs/recommendations.md

 **Figure 2: Description of physical infrastructure and capabilities of each solution.** A) The extent of portability to other platforms beyond the initial development environment.
 B) Additional features natively supported by each physical infrastructure.

+### Where the analysis is run: Physical location of computing

+Solutions may employ on premises hardware, shared/collaborator hardware, commercially rented cloud hardware, or a mix of all three.

+> [!WARNING]
+> TO DO -- write this section, doesn't have to be long

 ### How data flows: Managing data flow

 Data management involves developing practices for storing, controlling access to, versioning, archiving and sharing data extracted from various points in the data flow.
 Institutions should document these processes, for example through recording analysis provenance data and collecting data management plans at the time of data ingestion.